 As with any food, good kitchen practices can help your food last longer

-And just to reiterate the importance of keeping a clean kitchen: while microbes are present in even the most hygienic conditions, if you follow good food management practices (like not using a utensil that’s touched raw meat on any food that’s left uncooked) you’re less likely to contaminate those open containers in the first place.
+And just to reiterate the importance of keeping a clean kitchen: while microbes are present in even the most hygienic conditions, if you follow good food management practices (like not using a utensil that’s touched raw meat on any food that’s already cooked or served cold) you’re less likely to contaminate those open containers in the first place.
 And, apologies for sounding like a broken freshness seal, but keep your fridge set to 40 degrees or less and your food will last longer.

 SOURCES: